breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Can neural networks be made to reason?&quot; Conversation with Ian Goodfellow (<a href="https://twitter.com/goodfellow_ian?ref_src=twsrc%5Etfw">@goodfellow_ian</a>).
 Full version: <a href="https://t.co/3MYC8jWjwl">https://t.co/3MYC8jWjwl</a> <a href="https://t.co/tGcDwgZPA1">pic.twitter.com/tGcDwgZPA1</a></p>&mdash; Lex Fridman (@lexfridman) <a href="https://twitter.com/lexfridman/status/1130501145548513280?ref_src=twsrc%5Etfw">May 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

 A less charitable interpretation is that Goodfellow is simply using a metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something deeper about the role of recurrent nonlinear function approximators as computational primitives, where adding depth effectively increases serial processing capacity and layer width increases bandwidth.
+There may be an interesting connection between this idea and [arithmetic circuit complexity](https://www.cs.tau.ac.il/~shpilka/publications/KlivansShpilka_Learning_via_partial_derivatives.pdf) (Klivans and Shpilka, 2003).

 # Roadmap

 Much work lies ahead for the interested reader.
 Before we can claim to have a unification of graph linear algebra and computer science, at least three technical hurdles will need to be cleared.
-First is theoretical: we must show that binary matrix arithmetic is a universal language.
+First is theoretical: we must show that binary matrix arithmetic is Turing-reducible.
 Second, we must show a proof-of-concept via binary recompilation.
 Third, we must develop a robust toolchain for compiling and introspecting a wide variety of graph programs.

 While a naïve proof is a trivial extension of the Church-Turing thesis, a constructive proof taking physics into consideration is needed.
 Given some universal language $$\mathcal L$$, and a program implementing a boolean vector function $$\mathcal V: \mathbb B^i \rightarrow \mathbb B^o \in \mathcal L$$, we must derive a transformation $$\mathcal T_\mathcal L: \mathcal V \rightarrow \mathcal M$$, which maps $$\mathcal V$$ to a boolean matrix function $$\mathcal M: \mathbb B^{j \times k} \times \mathbb B^{l\times m}$$, while preserving asymptotic complexity $$\mathcal O(\mathcal M) \lt \mathcal O(\mathcal V)$$, i.e. which is no worse than a constant factor in space or time.
 Clearly, the identity function $$\mathcal I(\mathcal V)$$ is a valid candidate for $$\mathcal T_{\mathcal L}$$.
 But as recent GPGPU research has shown, we can do much better.